Industry Insider: Movie Terminology

 Let’s look at some examples of basic shots for film.

-By definition, a close-up shot focuses on a subject or object at close range that shows greater detail.
+By definition, a close-up shot focuses on a subject or object at a close range that shows greater detail.
 It’s used to show a character’s emotion by drawing the viewer close to the subject.
 One of the most famous movie scenes is from The Shining and is the close-up shot of Jack Torrance yelling “Here’s Johnny!”.
 In the scene, only Jack’s grinning face appears sandwiched between a splintered door.
 The close-up shot makes the audience feel the hysteria and panic of Jack’s delusions.

 Medium shots are framed from waist to head.
 This is one of the most used of all frames.
 Medium shots are popular in film because audiences get a sense of what’s happening to the character(s) at eye level.
 There are several variations, which include cowboy, medium two shot and medium wide shot.
 Cowboy shot comes from old westerns where characters are framed from their gun holsters to the top of their cowboy hats.
 Medium two shots place two characters in the frame together.
 Finally, a medium wide shot is wide enough to show a scene surrounding the characters in which the action takes place.